Controls

 In 1947, the Nobel Prize was awarded to António Egaz Moniz for pioneering the technique.
 Champions of lobotomy were respected, scientifically trained, and sincere in their efforts to improve the lives of their patients.

 There is more to the story, however.
-Kramer (1951) reported, on the basis of a comprehensive survey of US psychiatric facilities from 1949-1951, that most lobotomy patients in the United States were women.
-Tone and Koziol (2018) observe that markers of successful lobotomy treatments outcomes were influenced by the presumptions of practitioners, and included unscientific measures such as praise from patients’ husbands.
+A comprehensive survey of US psychiatric facilities from 1949-1951 found that most lobotomy patients in the United States were women.
+A more recent methodological review suggests that markers of successful lobotomy treatments outcomes were influenced by the presumptions of practitioners, and included unvalidated measures such as praise from patients’ husbands (Tone and Koziol, 2018).

 Lobotomy is no longer believed to be an effective treatment for mental illness.
 But, what are we to make of all those patients that appeared to be cured in early studies?
 How did things get so askew as to convince reputable, well-trained scientists that they had discovered a miracle cure?

 Part of this problem has to do with intake practices for lobotomy patients.
 Patients selected for treatment tended to be newer patients, often early or immediately following their first hospitalization.
 Someone who has been recently hospitalized as a result of their chronic and severe mental illness might be in a position where the effect of being hospitalized alone could have a significant impact on the severity of their illness.
-Mental illnesses are often weakly defined and can resolve spontaneously.
-Patients with a long history of hospitalization are those who have not recovered on their own.
-And, younger patients were disproportionately selected for lobotomies under the presumption that healthier and younger patients would have a better chance at recovering from such an invasive procedure.
-Younger patients hospitalized for the first time may also be patients more likely to recover on their own, and there is no way to know if this is the case without including people not subject to the intervention in an experiment.
+Mental illnesses are often imprecisely defined and appear to resolve spontaneously.
+In contrast, patients with a long history of hospitalization are those who have not recovered on their own.
+And, younger patients were disproportionately selected for lobotomies under the belief that early intervention was important for success.
+Younger patients hospitalized for the first time may also be patients more likely to recover on their own.
+In this context, there is no way to know if the observed benefits could be entirely attributable to spontaneous recovery without comparison to a similar group of patients who did NOT receive the intervention.

-Hindsight makes it easy to identify problematic research.
-But, when we do research we are in the present.
-Let’s explore a study design that could more accurately measure how lobotomy treats severe mental illness.
+Hindsight makes it easy to identify problems in research.
+Unfortunately, research success requires that we design for problems in advance!
+Let’s explore study designs that more accurately estimated the effects of lobotomy on severe mental illness.

 McKenzie and Kaczanowski (1964) conducted a five-year study on 366 patients with severe mental illness.
-Half of the study participants received a frontal lobotomy.
-The other half of patients received standard psychiatric care and did not receive a frontal lobotomy.
+Half of the study participants received a frontal lobotomy (the treatment group).
+The other half of patients received standard psychiatric care and did not receive a frontal lobotomy (the control group).
 Patients between groups were intentionally matched on age, sex, type of mental illness, and severity of mental illness (such as chronic illness vs. recent internment).
 Over a five-year span, 43.17% (79/183) of patients in the treatment group were discharged from treatment facilities, while 37.16% (68/183) of patients in the control group were discharged.

 True, 6 percent could be a meaningful effect size, but let’s see how the team reported these findings: